HumanSignal/label-studio/docs/source/templates/generative-visual-ranker.md

 1. Categorize the responses by different types: relevant, irrelevant, biased, offensive, etc.
 2. Compare and rank the quality of the responses from different models.
 3. Evaluate results of semantic search
-4. Personalisation and recommendation systems
+4. Personalisation and recommendation systems, marketplace product search

 ## How to create the dataset